-You’ll see that SiteGround’s customer base has also grown throughout the years.
+You’ll see that SiteGround’s customer base has also grown quite a lot throughout the years.
 Since its establishment in 2004, it now has over a million users (and the number is steadily growing).
-Their most popular hosting packages come in their shared hosting platform and we’ll discuss those below (prices are in US dollars).
+Their most popular hosting packages come in their shared hosting platform and we’ll discuss those below.

 SiteGround’s customer support team is also known to be among the greatest.
 They have live chat, phone, and e-mail support 24/7.